dsa-mind-map/leetcode-150/03-Sliding-Window/239-Sliding-Window-Maximum.md

 ---

 ## 🧠 Pattern Recognition & Approach
-## DEQUE
-As long as you are adding elements at one end and removing them from the opposite end, it is always a FIFO (First-In, First-Out) queue.

-Add at Tail + Remove at Head: FIFO (Standard flow)

-Add at Head + Remove at Tail: FIFO (Reverse flow—the first item you added gets pushed all the way to the tail over time, so it still gets removed first!)

-It only turns into a LIFO (Stack) if you add and remove from the exact same end (e.g., add at head and remove at head).

 * **The Trigger:** The requirement to evaluate sliding windows of a specific, exact length (`k`) and dynamically track a running maximum maps directly to **Pattern 1: Fixed Sliding Window**.
 * **The Strategy:** We use the universal Fixed Window template where the Head (`end`) expands and the Tail (`start`) follows.
 To manage elements dynamically while keeping them sorted for instant maximum retrieval without an $\mathcal{O}(k)$ scan, we use a **`TreeMap`** configured as a frequency map (`value -> frequency`).